tariqdaouda/Mariana/README.rst

 MARIANA
 ==============================

 As neural nets increase in complexity they also become harder to write and harder to teach.
 Our hypothesis is that these difficulties stem from the absence of a language that elegantly describe neural networks.
 Mariana (named after the deepest place on earth, the Mariana trench) is an attempt to create such a language within python.
-That being said, you can also call it as an *Extendable Python Machine Learning Framework build on top of Theano that focuses on ease of use*.
+That being said, you can also call it an *Extendable Python Machine Learning Framework build on top of Theano that focuses on ease of use*.
 The full documentation is available here_.

 .. _here: http://bioinfo.iric.ca/~daoudat/Mariana/